 I would like to express my sincere gratitude to my advisors, Prof. Alvo Aabloo and Dr. Andres Punning for their support and valuable guidance in reaching an important milestone on the Publish-Or-Perish-field of academia.
 I highly value the supportive and friendly working atmosphere created by all of my colleagues in the IMS lab.
 In particular, I highly value the fruitful scientific conversations, estimatedly weeks long if put in one row, held with Urmas Johanson on varying aspects of electrochemistry.
 I highly acknowledge the important contribution by Friedrich Kaasik and Inga Põldsalu in preparation of the IEAP materials used in this work.
 Prof. E. Lust from the Institute of Chemistry at University of Tartu is acknowledged for providing the porosity measurements of the CDC materials.
 I appreciate Anna-Liisa Peikolainen and Karl Kruusamäe for proofreading this thesis.

-My special thanks to my family for their continual support.
+My special thanks to Sigrid and my relatives for their continual support.

 This work has been financially supported by the Estonian Science Foundation grant nos.
 7811 and 8553; by targeted financing SF0180008s08 from the Estonian Ministry of Education; by Institutional Research Funding project IUT20-24 from the Estonian Research Council; by the Tiger University Program of the Information Technology Foundation for Education; the European Social Fund's (ESF) Doctorial Studies and Internationalisation Programme DoRa, which is carried out by Foundation Archimedes; the national scholarship program Kristjan Jaak, which is funded and managed by Foundation Archimedes in collaboration with the Ministry of Education and Research; the Estonian Doctoral School in Information and Communication Technology; and the graduate school “Functional materials and technologies”.